jspit-de/Dt/README.md

 # dt

-PHP extension for DateTime.
+PHP extension for DateTime API.

 ### Features

-- Create dt-objects from strings, float/int timestamps or object
+- Create dt-objects from strings, timestamps( float/int/Microsoft), Julian Date Number, DateTime-Objects
-- German and English for input and output, other languages can be added
+- Pipe constructs for multiple modifiers
+- Supports many languages for output and input
+- Crontab Expressions
 - Supports microseconds
+- Calculate dates for catholic and orthodox Easter and Passover
 - All methods of DateTime can still be used
+- One file, PHP 5.3.8 ..
+7.x, no external requirements

 ### Usage